ePages-de/ePages-wordpress-plugin/README.md

 ## Installation
 ### Automatic installation (the easy way)

+Please refer to this [article](http://www.epages.com/downloads/pdf/epages-wordpress-plugin-setup-EN.pdf "Setup guide") for detailed guidance and screenshots.

 **Setting up your online shop**

 1. Visit one of [our partners](http://www.epages.com/en/partner/provider/ "Partners"), select a shop package that suits your needs and register your shop.